 What is Stevia Really?
 How can I Know if it is Pure?

 Stevia, or “stevia rebaudiana” is a plant that originates in Brazil with naturally sweet leaves.
 The leaves can be dried and powdered into a pure sweetener about 40 times sweeter than sugar.
 These raw, unprocessed stevia leaves have a strong aftertaste akin to licorice, and taste artificial.
-Pure unprocessed green stevia leaves are not widely available due to their strong aftertaste.
-(Find them here from Frontier on Amazon).
+Pure unprocessed stevia leaves and green powder are not widely available due to their strong aftertaste.
+If you live in Santa Fe like I do, buy them bulk at the Coop on Alameda near the almond butter grinder.
+(Or you can order a pound here from Frontier on Amazon).

 In grocery stores, we find an entire shelf of “stevia” in the form of processed liquid drops and white powders – all highly refined chemical extractions from the leaves, in the hopes of reducing the aftertaste.
-The resulting processed sweetener is called myriad confusing names such as stevia, stevia extract, Rebaudioside A, Reb A, steviol glycosides, etc, and is anywhere from 2X to 350X sweeter than sugar, depending on the blend with other fillers.
+The resulting processed sweeteners are called myriad confusing names such as stevia, stevia extract, pure stevia, Rebaudioside A, Reb A, steviol glycosides, etc, and are anywhere from 2X to 350X sweeter than sugar, depending on the blend with other fillers.
 As a high-intensity sweetener, a little goes a long way, therefore it is often pre-measured in packets or mixed with other fillers such as GMO Maltodextrin, GMO corn Erythritol, inulin fiber, or even cane sugar.
-Processing is done with a variety of chemicals, such as, methanol, arsenic, ethanol, acetone, etc.
+Processing is done with a variety of chemicals, such as, methanol, arsenic, ethanol, acetone, and others.

 The resulting artificial sweetener called “Stevia” is toxic and unhealthy.